-A short film exploring the interaction of dance and sculpture.
-Yves Musard, dancer and movement artist, performs with sculptor Richard Serra’s “Inside Out”, 2013 at the Gagosian Gallery in New York City, New York.
-Serra’s massive weathered steel sculpture fills the entire luminous space at New York’s Gagosian’s 21st Street Gallery.
+STEEL // SPIRIT is a short film exploring the interaction of dance and sculpture.
+Yves Musard, dancer and movement artist, performs with sculptor Richard Serra’s “Inside Out”, 2013 at the Gagosian Gallery in New York City.
+Serra’s massive weathered steel sculpture fills the entire luminous space at Gagosian’s 21st Street Gallery.
 Yves Musard’s site specific choreography explores Serra’s environment.
 Musard moves with focus and curiosity around the ribbons of steel exploring the sculpture both literally and metaphorically with the purpose of making the viewer more aware of the sculpture’s dynamic within the gallery space.
 Combining motion and stills, filmmaker Keri Pickett creates a short film about time and perspective.
 Tamara Douglas-Morris writes a reflective score to accompany Musard’s simple chants.

 Richard Serra (born November 2, 1939) is an American minimalist sculptor and video artist known for working with large-scale assemblies of sheet metal.
 Serra was involved in the Process Art Movement.
 He lives and works in Tribeca, New York, and on Cape Breton Island in Nova Scotia.